 It is the cheapest AM4 Motherboard.
 It comes with two RAM slots which support up to 32 GB RAM (2400 MHZ/3200 OC)

-Comes with M.2 SSD Slot and all other important features.
+It comes with an M.2 SSD Slot and all other important features.
 Make sure to check if the BIOS is updated for Ryzen 3 2200g.

 HDD – Seagate 7200 RPM 1TB (3,000) or Kingston 240 GB SSD (2,480)